 This is my second year hiking with Binny at Ridgeway Rumblers in Cape Town.
 I rarely do things twice unless it’s good.
 And Binny is an excellent guide!
 Read the reviews on TripAdvisor (nothing less than a 4 star!)

 The first time I hiked with her was in a group of 6, up Table Mountain (1085m) and I loved the experience so much that I chose to go with her again this year.
-As a group of 6, we had a varying physical level/condition so she brought along her husband who made sure that anyone falling behind is always with someone.
+The first time around when we hiked Table Mountain, we were a group of 6 and had a varying physical level/condition so she brought along her husband who made sure that anyone falling behind is always with someone.
 It’s really good knowing that there’s always someone watching your back especially when it gets harder in the second hour and start to lose your form.

 Hiking Table Mountain & Lion’s Head | Why I Keep Coming Back